Calcutta School-Book Society: People

 The Calcutta School-Book Society in the years after being set up in 1817, constituted of a managing committee of sixteen Europeans members and eight Indians.
 Some eminent people included amongst others were Mrityunjay Vidyalankar, Tarini Charan Mitra, Radhakanta Deb, Ram Comul Sen and Moulvi Aminullah.
 Mrityunjay and Tarini Charan, who was also one of the secretaries along with Mr. F. Irving, were teachers at the Fort William College and Radhakanta Deb was a philanthropist from Calcutta.
 These few people shaped what would be the beginning of the "Bengal Renaissance".

 Mrityunjay Vidyalankar (c.
-1762 – 1819) was a pundit and scholar, born in Midnapore district and studied initially in Natore district, now in Bangladesh and also in Calcutta.
-He was fluent in both Sanskrit and Bengali and after being recommended by Sir William Carey, one of the foremost Protestant missionaries to have come to India in the early 19th century, joined the Department of Bengali at Fort William College as the head pundit.
-He was appointed professor of Sanskrit in 1805, four years after he joined the college.
-In 1813 he resigned from his job and signed himself under Justice Sir Francis Mackonton as a judge pundit.
+1762–1819) was a pundit and scholar, born in the Midnapore district.
+He studied in the Natore district, now in Bangladesh, and also in Calcutta.
+He was fluent in both Sanskrit and Bengali.
+After receiving a recommended from Sir William Carey, one of the foremost Protestant missionaries in India in the early 19th century, he joined the Department of Bengali at Fort William College as the head pundit.
+He was appointed Professor of Sanskrit in 1805, four years after he joined the college.
+In 1813, he resigned from his job.
+He then worked under Justice Sir Francis Mackonton as a judge pundit.
 He was a committee member that was constituted to formulate the rules for the Hindu College in 1816 before becoming the member of the governing body of the Calcutta School-Book Society in 1817.
+Prior to Rammohan Roy's efforts, Mrityunjay argued forcefully against sati.
+Together, they developed an intellectual argument against sati, arguing that the ultimate goal for both Hindu men and women was to become one with the divine.

 Tarini Charan Mitra (c.
 1772 – 1837) was a famous Bengali prose writer and the head munshi at the Department of Hindoostanee Language at Fort William College.
 Tarinicharan taught in Fort William College from 1801 to 1830.
 He was fluent in several languages like Persian, English, Urdu, Hindi, Arabic and Bengali.
 He was the secretary and a managing committee member of the Calcutta School Book Society.
 Tarinicharan Mitra worked against the anti-Sati movement for a conservative organisation called Dharma Sabha (1830).
 He wrote favourably about the Sati Pratha.
 Radhakanta Deb and Ram Comul Sen collaborated with him to produce a translation of Aesop’s fables, titled Nitikatha, into Bengali.